If you're wondering where to stay in Bora Bora, you are not alone. This is the most important Bora Bora vacation choice you will make!

-The two contenders for where to stay in Bora Bora for the best resort are the Four Seasons and the St Regis Resort.
-Both offer world class luxury, dramatic views of the world’s most beautiful island, and out-of-this-world over water bungalows.
-If you desire to stay at the best resort in Bora Bora, you can have that experience by booking either of these.
-How do you choose between the St Regis Bora Bora and the Four Seasons Bora Bora?
-That's an interesting question as both resorts are amazing!
-We recommend that if you are traveling with children or teens, the Four Seasons Resort will be the best resort for you.
-The Four Seasons has dedicated kids clubs for all ages, and the resort is very child friendly.
-If you are traveling for an intimate experience, the St Regis is a quiet, romantic resort that offers privacy, so is ideal for couples.
+Want to know the best resort in Bora Bora?
+There are three contenders for where to stay in Bora Bora for the best resort.
+The Conrad, the Four Seasons Resort and the St Regis Resort.
+All offer world class luxury, dramatic views of the world’s most beautiful island, and out-of-this-world over water bungalows.
+If you desire to stay at the best resort in Bora Bora, you can have that experience by booking one of these.
+People often ask, how do you choose between the St Regis Bora Bora and the Four Seasons Bora Bora?
+That's an interesting question.

 If you haven't got the dollars for the St Regis or Four Seasons, don't despair.
 You can have a wonderful time at the more moderately priced Bora Bora resorts.
 Our next picks would be the Sofitel Private Island, the Intercontinental Thalasso Resort or Le Meridien Resort.
 The price of the Sofitel and LeMeridien's over water bungalows are almost half that of the St Regis or Four Seasons...so you can stay twice as long! (wink wink).